pra-navi/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

-You can view your entire task list so that you can stay organized and on top of your responsibilities.
+You can view your entire task list, so that you can stay organized and on top of your responsibilities.

 <h4>Format:</h4>